 - Live lectures of coach instruction followed by help sessions for students to ask questions

 - Optional lectures, office hours, and games/recreational activities

-- Homework assignments with feedback to help the students advance their debate skills, including pre-work prior to the start of the camp
+- Homework assignments with feedback to help the students advance their debate skills

 - Each student who enrolls in and completes the camp will receive an official Cornell certificate, including a Cornell University seal, that is dated and signed by camp director Armands Revelins and speech and debate program director Sam Nelson at the end of the camp.